yuhko-msft/microsoft-graph-docs/api-reference/beta/api/accesspackageassignmentpolicy-post.md

 ### Example 3: Create assignment policy with questions

 Questions configured in an assignment policy will be asked to requestors in scope of the policy.
 Their answers will be shown to their approvers.
+Question IDs are read-only and are included in the response by default.

 #### Request